mckayc/task-donegeon/README.md

     -   **Calendar Completion Logic Fix:** Fixed a critical bug on the Calendar page where users could complete quests on days they were not scheduled or available (e.g., completing a Monday-only Duty on a Tuesday, or completing a quest for a future date).
 The "Complete" button is now correctly disabled and provides clear feedback in these scenarios.

 -   **Week of October 3, 2025 (v0.5.64):**
-    -   **Chronicle Logging for Incomplete Quests:
+    -   **Chronicle Logging for Incomplete Quests:---